jackwillis/lyco/README.md

 # Lyco

-Lyco is a Ruby/Sinatra web app for sending SMS messages to multiple recipients (mass texting).
+Lyco is a web app for sending SMS messages to a large batch of recipients (mass texting).
 It is specific to the SMS provider Twilio.
+It is built with the Ruby programming language and the Sinatra web framework.

 ![Build status](https://travis-ci.org/jackwillis/lyco.svg?branch=master)

 ## Install

-1. Download repository and install gem bundle
+1. Download the repository and install the RubyGem bundle.

 ```
 git clone git@github.com:jackwillis/lyco.git